raghavan/PdfGptIndexer/README.md

 # PdfGptIndexer

 ## Description
-PdfGptIndexer is an efficient tool for indexing and searching PDF text data using OpenAI's GPT-2 model and FAISS (Facebook AI Similarity Search).
+PdfGptIndexer is an efficient tool for indexing and searching PDF text data using OpenAI APIs and FAISS (Facebook AI Similarity Search).
 This software is designed for rapid information retrieval and superior search accuracy.

 ## Libraries Used